VarunGogia101/Kaggle_Sentiment_Analysis/README.md

 # Kaggle_Sentiment_Analysis
-My solution to Kaggle Sentiment Analysis challenge
+My solution to Kaggle Sentiment Analysis challenge.
+Got an accuracy of 0.63147 on public leader board.